RealRobotics/fire-fighting-uav/mission_controller/readme.md

   - unexpected error occur (this is not supported as of 06/10/2023)

 **Implementation**

 Before requesting fcs_interface action to take off, we need to check if the two end conditions hasn't occured.
 The call to fcs_interfaction action is wrapped using the standard ROS wrapper provided by the BehaviourTree.cpp library.

 ![Take off tree with checking two conditions](doc/take_off.png)

+### Is battery <req_status>?

+-returns SUCCESS when the current battery status provided by battery monitor is equal to req_status -returns FAILURE otherwise
+-returns RUNNING when the battery monitor hasn't published status yet

+**Implementation**

+I have implemented a condition node (IsBatteryRequiredStatus) which listens to a topic with the battery status.
+This condition node as an input *port* for defining the requested status.

 ### Fallback
 - this is a standard fallback node